sabinlungudotcpp/groupProjectSEM/Use_Cases/Use_Case_Population.md

 ## MAIN SUCCESS SCENARIO

-1. Organisation requests population information for a given Capital City.
+1. Organisation requests population information for a given continent/region/country.
-2. Researcher captures the Capital City name to get population information for it.
+2. Researcher captures the continent/region/country name to get population information for it.
-3. Researcher extracts current population information of the Capital City.
+3. Researcher extracts current population information of the continent/region/country.
 4. Researcher provides report to the organisation.

 ## EXTENSIONS

 3. **Capital City does not exist**:
-    1. Researcher informs organisation no Capital City exists.
+    1. Researcher informs organisation no continent/region/country exists.

 ## SUB-VARIATIONS